dkanas/netguru-recruitment-task/README.md

 # Movies api (Netguru recruitment task)

 ## Setup
-Make sure, that you have docker and docker-compose installed.
+Make sure that you have docker and docker-compose installed.
 Create two env files based on template:

 `cp .env.example .env.development && cp .env.example .env.test`

-Fill in the db connecton string and your OMDB API key.
+Fill in the db connection string and your OMDB API key in both of those files.

 Run `./run dev` to start up the development server.
 At the first start the app container will build and install all dependencies.
+The app should be accessible at `http://127.0.0.1:3000/`.

+## Helper script
+In the root directory of the project there is a file, called `run`.
+It is a simple bash script to make starting the whole docker setup more convenient.
+It takes one parameter:
+- `dev` - starts up the development docker stack,
+- `test` - starts up the tests.

+Before the script exists, it stops the docker stack by running `docker-compose stop`.

 ## Usage
 ### GET /movies